make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 smooth-butter-in-the-egg-mold

-Step 4: Roll a Butter Log
+Step 4: Roll a Chive Butter Log

 If you are rolling a butter log, place a large sheet of plastic wrap on the cutting board; it will keep the counter clean.
-Place the softened butter in the center of a sheet of plastic wrap and use it to help form a log shape.
+Place the chive butter in the center of a sheet of plastic wrap and use it to help form a log shape.
 Roll it up tightly, twisting the ends tight.
 This will help keep your homemade butter fresh.

 close-look-at-egg-shaped-butter-on-small-round-dish